-Science and Engineering Practice Disciplinary Core Ideas Crosscutting Concepts Constructing Explanations: Design or refine a solution to a complex problem, based on scientific knowledge, student generated sources of evidence, prioritized criteria, and tradeoff considerations.
+Science and Engineering Practice Disciplinary Core Ideas Crosscutting Concepts Design or refine a solution to a complex problem, based on scientific knowledge, student generated sources of evidence, prioritized criteria, and tradeoff considerations.
 Scientists and engineers can make major contributions by developing technologies that produce less pollution and waste and that preclude ecosystem degradation.
 When evaluating solutions, it is important to take into account a range of constraints, including cost, safety, reliability, and aesthetics, and to consider social, cultural, and environmental impacts.
+Engineers continuously modify these technological systems by applying scientific knowledge and engineering design practices to increase benefits while descreasing costs and risks.
 Stability and Change: Feedback (negative or positive) can stabilize or destabilize a system.